7RU7H/Archive/Brain-Hacking/Learning/Improve-Your-Learning.md

 		- Do not work from bed, bed is to sleep.
 - Schedule time to experiment and improvise
 	- Experiment-and-experiment-again mindset ensures you trying different combinations and understand a further completeness of a unit of something.
-- Good Notetaking, Flashcards, etc are subjectively made, but quality is empirical
+- Good Note taking, Flashcards, etc are subjectively made, but quality is empirical
 - Retrieval Practice
 	- Recall practice
 	- Before reaching for solution in notes or online - STOP and try and make your brain remember or solve it first, then look if you cant remember AND to check if you are correct